eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/b-re-issuance-and-batch-issuance-of-pids-and-attestations.md

     out-of-band communication channel to inform them that they need to request an update of their PID or attestation.

+4. The attestation provider revokes the attestation, if attribute values are out-of-date.
+Thus the wallet unit can monitor the revocation status of the attestation and trigger a re-issuance when it detects that the attestation is revoked

 Option 1 has obvious drawbacks, in particular:

 -   (Potentially) millions of Wallet Units sending such information